 Tip #11 – Take a mock driving test

 Mock driving tests are great because they prepare you for test conditions.
 We recommend you to take at least one mock driving test so you know what to expect, and it may also help settle your nerves for the real test.

 Tip #12 – Don’t stay up late the night before

 A good night’s sleep is probably much more important than you think.
 Most people require about 8 hours of sleep per night and that’s what you should aim for before the driving test.
 It will help you get more relaxed and you’ll be less likely to make mistakes.

 Extra Tip – Study with online resources

 There are many online resources to help you find driving tips for driving in the UK.
-The obvious one is the Highway Code, published online and in hardcopy by the Driver and Vehicle Standards Agency (DVSA), a UK Government Agency.
+The obvious one is the Highway Code, published online and in hardcopy by the Driver and Vehicle Standards Agency (DVSA).

-Another great option to read online resources and practice is Zutobi driving theory prep, which is designed to help learner drivers revise and pass their theory test.
-And, it’s also a useful resource to provide refresher safe driving tips for those who have already passed their theory test.
+Another great option to read online resources and practice is Zutobi driving theory prep, which is designed to help learner drivers revise and pass their theory test and driving test.
+It’s also a useful resource to provide refresher safe driving tips for those who have already passed their theory test.

 Zutobi’s Driving Theory Test App: Why Our App is Everything You Need

 Obtaining your driving licence can be a challenging endeavour.
 Our popular driving theory test app will help you through the process with the latest 2022 DVSA revision questions, a summarised version of the Highway Code, and a gamified approach to learning.
 The app has been featured by Apple twice and has over 5,000 reviews, with […]